chocobearz/reversi/README.md

 This was done for 1, 10, 100, and 1000 playouts(or depth in the case of Alpha
 Beta) and for each of the Models.
-The comparison can be seen in the plot below.
+The comparison can be seen in the plots below.
 The average of 50 games was taken.

 <p align="center">
 <img src="PMCTSPlot.jpg" alt="PMCTSPlot">